danieleteti/delphimvcframework/README.md

 - Added property `Context.HostingFrameworkType`.
 This property is of type `TMVCHostingFrameworkType` and can assume one of the following values: `hftIndy` (if the service is using the built-in Indy HTTP server) , `hftApache` (if the project is compiled as Apache module) or `hftISAPI` (if the project is compiled as ISAPI module).

+- **Breaking Change**! `TMVCStaticFileMiddleware` cannot be registered to "/" anymore

+  - The suggested solution is to create a simple redirection controller which redirect "/" to the proper path (check [this example](https://github.com/danieleteti/delphimvcframework/blob/master/samples/middleware_staticfiles/SPARedirectController.pas)).

+- **Breaking Change!**  `DocumentRoot` of `TMVCStaticFileMiddleware`  must be a valid folder.
+If `DocumentRoot` doesn't exist an exception is raised.

 - Added dynamic properties access to `TMVCActiveRecord` descendants.
 Indexed property `Attributes` is index using the property name and set/get a `TValue` representing the property value.

   ```delphi